Last Updated 7 June 2022

-External Conduct Standard 1 requires a charity to maintain reasonable internal control procedures to ensure that funds, equipment, supplies and other resources are used outside Australia in a way that is consistent with the charity’s not-for-profit purpose and character.
+This standard requires a charity to maintain reasonable internal control procedures to ensure that funds, equipment, supplies and other resources are used outside Australia in a way that is consistent with the charity’s Not-For-Profit purpose and character.

-The charity must also do this in respect to funds, equipment, supplies and other resources provided to third parties outside Australia.
+The charity must also do this with respect to the funds and resources that are provided to third parties outside Australia.

 This standard also requires charities to comply with Australian laws while operating overseas, with regard to money laundering, financing of terrorism, sexual offences against children, slavery and slavery-like conditions, trafficking in individuals and debt bondage, people smuggling, international sanctions, taxation and bribery.